guoyu511/funnyp/index.md

 ![root certificate](images/root_certificate.png)

-After trust the certificate, you can add the host which you want to decrypt requests on:
+After trust the certificate, add the host which you want to decrypt requests on:

 ![add https host](images/add_https_host.png)